84% Say “No Unsolicited Critiques, Please”

 Feedback also suggests: many, including myself, welcome positive, thoughtful messages.

-For the most part, my twelve years on Twitter have been a pleasant experience.
+For the most part, my twelve years on Twitter were a pleasant experience.
 I’m not going to say that I loved every minute I spent there, but the group of folks I found myself interacting with there were overwhelmingly civil, supportive, and inspiring.
 Their friendly nature played no small part in convincing me to start shooting film seriously years ago when I was looking to refine my creative path.

-I figured that it’s probably best to ask the community what they want, so I ran a poll.
+I figured it’s probably best to ask the community what they want, so I ran a poll.

 “When you post a photo on social media, do you expect to receive critiques from anyone who can see it?” — NO, says 84%.